insight-creative/hillestadheating.com/content/heating/furnace-maintenance.md

 ## Keep Your Furnace Running Smoothly, Season After Season

 Don’t wait for a breakdown to give your furnace the attention it needs.
 Regular maintenance helps your heating system perform at its best, prevents costly repairs and extends its lifespan.
-With Hillestad Heating and Cooling, furnace maintenance is stress-free, comprehensive and keeps your home running warm all winter.
+With Hillestad Heating and Cooling, furnace maintenance is stress-free, comprehensive and keeps your home warm all winter.

 Since 1988, we’ve been helping homeowners across Lodi, Baraboo, Portage and surrounding areas get the most out of their heating systems, no matter the brand or age.